Jayzz55/wdi-fundamentals-rps/README.md

 ## Objectives

-Make a game that plays 'Rock, Paper, Scissors' in the console..
+Make a game that plays 'Rock, Paper, Scissors' in the console.